ansys/pyansys-geometry/doc/source/getting_started/docker/linux_container.rst

        #.
 Install `Docker Desktop for Windows <https://docs.docker.com/desktop/install/windows-install/>`_ or
           `Docker Desktop for MacOS <https://docs.docker.com/desktop/install/mac-install/>`_.

-       #. **(On Windows)** When prompted for **Use WSL2 instead of Hyper-V (recommended)**, **UNTICK** this checkbox.
+       #. **(On Windows)** When prompted for **Use WSL2 instead of Hyper-V (recommended)**, **clear** this checkbox.
-          Hyper-V must be enabled to run Windows Docker containers - which you might be interested in doing in the future.
+          Hyper-V must be enabled to run Windows Docker containers, which you might be interested in doing in the future.

        #.
-Once the installation finishes, restart your machine, and start Docker Desktop.
+Once the installation finishes, restart your machine and start Docker Desktop.

 Now that your Docker engine supports running Linux Docker containers, you can build or install the PyAnsys Geometry image.